Cool off for Summer With These Durham Pairings

 Lounge on the sandy beach at Rolling View State Recreation Area at Falls Lake, hike the wooded trails, or set up camp and see the stars shine over the water.
 The 12,000-acre lake offers gorgeous lakefront views only 30 minutes from Downtown Durham.

 After a day at the lake, stroll through historic Brightleaf Square, where you can enjoy a shake, ice cream cone, or iced coffee at Pine Cone.
-Afterwards, pop into nearby boutiques like Indio and Morgan Imports.
+Afterwards, pop into nearby boutiques like Indio.

 Little River Lake, Lake Michie + The Parlour